 Proactive vs. Reactive

-We planned this trip for more than 6 months our airline tickets were purchased 5 months prior to our departure date, so far so good.
-The airline called and confirmed that we were still going last a week before out scheduled departure date and verified our date of birth for security.
+As I write this email, I’m in Chicago waiting on a flight to Phuket, Thailand.
+This trip to Thailand and Bali has been planned for more than six months our tickets were purchased five months ago, and so far, so good.
+The airline called and confirmed that we were still going last Thursday and verified our date of birth for security.
 Sounds like we were all set, right?

-Well, just to be safe 4 days before our trip we called, to get seat assignments and make special meal arrangements.
-To our surprise, they told us our flight to LA had been canceled and they’d rerouted us to San Francisco and then onto LA.
+Well, just to be safe on Saturday, we called to get seat assignments and make special meal arrangements.
+To our surprise, they told us our flight to LA had been canceled, and they’d rerouted us to San Francisco and then onto LA.
 Unfortunately, this change made us 2 hours late for our international flight.
 Sadly the airline hadn’t put that together till we were on the phone with them.

 This is where the benefits of being a proactive kick in.
-You see, because we’d called on Saturday, we were able to have our entire trip rebooked, leave 18 hours earlier, and still get to our destination in time for our planned activities.
-Being proactive not only saved us time but a huge amount of stress, not to mention a total interruption in our trip.
+You see, because we’d called on Saturday, we could have our entire trip rebooked, leave 18 hours earlier, and still get to our destination in time for our planned activities.
+Being proactive saved us time and a huge amount of stress, not to mention a total interruption in our trip.

 Being proactive also allows you to control your day and function much higher.
 Planning the calls, handling any issues, and having plenty of time to work through them is a far less stressful way to manage a day.
-Yes, I know business can be challenging, things change, and it can be stressful, but with a proactive approach, planning versus reacting, you’ll have far less stress and more time for business-building activities and helping more clients.
+Yes, I know real estate can be challenging, things change, and the nature of the business alone can be stressful, but with a proactive approach, planning versus reacting, you’ll have far less stress and more time for activities that will make the phone ring.
 Or simply some time off for a vacation somewhere fun and exotic.